-Whenever spraying polyurethanes or any other type of paint, avoid inhalation of spray mist by the use of a well-fitting, positive-pressure, air-fed full-face respirator, overalls, safety shoes and solventresistant gloves, and comply with all relevant provisions of your respective State Spray Painting Regulations in QLD, NSW, ACT, VIC, Tas, SA, WA.
+Whenever spraying polyurethanes or any other type of paint, avoid inhalation of spray mist by the use of a well-fitting, positive-pressure, air-fed full-face respirator, and comply with all relevant provisions of your respective State Spray Painting Regulations (Qld, NSW, ACT, Vic, Tas, SA, WA & NT).
+Other items include overalls, safety shoes and solvent-resistant gloves.